iqbalyarkhan/old-website/content/2020-01-27--Binary-Trees.md

 - Always start at the base case when working with trees.
 For example, what do we do when the node is null?
 Next, handle the case where the node has no more children.
 Next choose a middle node and decide what to return based on the problem you're trying to solve, then finally add the missing steps.
 - Whenever you recurse and go down a subtree, make sure you capture the result and return if there's a return condition that needs to hold.
 That way you prevent yourself from going through the entire tree when the first subtree already breaks the condition you're trying to check for.
 - If you need to transmit some information to parent from child, return a value AFTER you've processed everything in the recursive call.
 Look at [lca](#lca) for an example.
 Notice how we return L if L is not null and R if R is not null, otherwise we return nullptr.
+- At times, you'll have to process information level by level.
+To do so, the best approach is to maintain a queue, grab its size, pop from queue, perform operations and add to the queue as you perform your operations.
+How does this guarantee that you'll only operate on current level only?
+You grabbed the size of the queue up front therefore making sure you only process the current level number of nodes!